- When are the Spring 2018, Fall 2017 and Summer 2017 graduation application deadlines?

-The request forms are available on the NOVA website for you to download complete and sign.
-If you are requesting a Degree Verification letter, you must have submitted a current application for graduation.
-The letter is mailed directly to the third party, never to you or your parents nor are copies provided to you or your parents.
-Apostille forms are available online for you to download.
-Completed and signed forms must be submitted with your original diploma and official transcript to the OISS along with course descriptions for every course the you completed.
-Once notarized, the forms will be returned to the Office of International Student Services (OISS) for pick up by you.
-You are responsible for mailing the Apostille to the Commonwealth’s Attorney with the required fee.
-International Authentication requests consist of course descriptions for all courses completed by you, the College Certification/Accreditation and your program of study.
-It is your responsibility to:
+The request forms are available on the NOVA website for students to download complete and sign.
+Students requesting a Degree Verification letter must have submitted a current application for graduation.
+The letter is mailed directly to the third party, never to the student/parent nor are copies of the provided to students/parents.
+Apostille forms are available online for students to download.
+Completed and signed forms must be submitted with their original diploma and official transcript to the OISS along with course descriptions for every course the student completed.
+Once notarized, the forms will be returned to the Office of International Student Services (OISS) for pick up by the student.
+The student is responsible for mailing the Apostille to the Commonwealth’s Attorney with the required fee.
+International Authentication requests consist of course descriptions for all courses completed by the student, the College Certification/Accreditation as well as the student’s program of study.

 - What does the CRO not handle?